-Does Medicare Part D Reduce Disparities in Health? (with Pinka Chatterji)
+Does Medicare Part D Reduce Disparities in Health? with Pinka Chatterji and Tu Nguyen [PDF available upon request]

 In this paper, we examine changes in educational and labor market outcomes of Americans with disabilities between the late 1970s and the late 1990s by comparing the two cohorts of the NLSY.
 Our preliminary findings show that the gap in educational attainment between the disabled and non-disabled increases over time.
 For men, the increase in the educational attainment difference mainly comes from an increase in the difference in college graduation rates.
 For women, increases in gaps appear in high school graduation, college attendance, and college graduation rates.
 Further, we develop a theory of education investment for disabled students.
 The model suggests two motivating factors for education investment decisions: 1) the cost of obtaining education, 2) the incentive to signal their productivity through education in order to overcome employers’ uncertainty about disabled workers.
 That is, if obtaining education is too burdensome for the disabled, they will lose incentive to obtain education.
 But, if the effect of the uncertainty is strong, then the incentive to signal will be preserved well or even increase.
 Consequently, the educational attainment gap can be affected by the two conflicting forces.